knmcfar/asthma-study/README.md

 # 540 Midterm: Effects of Pollution on Lung Function of Children

-A short individual report was created for the BIOST 540: Longitudinal and Multilevel Data Analysis midterm.
-This report aims to examine the relationship between lung function of asthmatic children (captured using FEV1 level) and pollution level over time using a generalized estimating equation model.
+This short individual report was created for the BIOST 540: Longitudinal and Multilevel Data Analysis midterm.
+This report aims to examine the relationship between lung function of asthmatic children (captured using FEV1 level) and pollution level over time using a generalized estimating equation (GEE) model.

 # Contents

 The report, R code, and csv file containing the dataset are uploaded to this repository.
-If the dataset is saved to the same directory that the working directory is set to, the dataset can be imported to R directly using the code.
+If the dataset is saved to the same directory that the working directory is set to in R, the dataset can be imported to R directly using the given code.

 # Lessons Learned